mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/prerequisites.rst

 .. admonition:: Windows
    :class: platform-specific win

+   For Windows the minimum Qt version supported is 5.9.
    Download and install Qt from https://www.qt.io/download-qt-installer.

 .. admonition:: Mac OS X
    :class: platform-specific mac

+   For MacOS the minimum Qt version supported is 5.10.
    QT can be installed using MacPorts by doing the following:

    - First go to http://www.macports.org/.